-Jonna Mazet, executive director of the One Health Institute and professor of epidemiology and disease ecology at the University of California, Davis, added that politicizing diseases can lead-and has led to misinformation, divisiveness, and mistrust that negatively impact future interventions.
+Jonna Mazet, executive director of the One Health Institute and professor of epidemiology and disease ecology at the University of California, Davis, added that politicizing diseases can lead-and has led-to misinformation, divisiveness, and mistrust that negatively impact future interventions.
 She asked how the global health community could empower communities to embrace prevention and preparedness while also limiting that political posturing.
-Following up, Keiji Fukuda, school director and clinical professor at The University of Hong Kong School of Public Health asked panelists about the factors that can drive decision making and progress in capacity building for preparedness, without relying on a crisis as the catalyst.
+Following up, Keiji Fukuda, director and clinical professor, School of Public Health, The University of Hong Kong, asked panelists about the factors that can drive decision making and progress in capacity building for preparedness, without relying on a crisis as the catalyst.